pagopa-archive/io-sdk/DEVEL.md

 make
 ````

+In detail, each command performs these activities:
+- download the sources from github
+- enter in the repository folder
+- install dependencies with `./setup.sh`
+- activate and verify the environment with `source source-me-first`
+- build everything with `make`

-If all the test passes, congratulations, you development environment is ready.
+If all the test passes, congratulations, your development environment is ready.

+**If this procedure does not work in one of the supported installations it is a bug, please [report it](https://github.com/pagopa/io-sdk/issues).**

-## Daily development tasks
+## Daily development tasks (after first setup)

 In general you do not need to repeat the entire setup procedure every day.